Jodie Hicks: AFL Women's

 Hicks was drafted by Greater Western Sydney with their first pick and the fifth selection overall in the 2017 AFL Women's draft.

 She made her debut in the six-point loss to Melbourne at Casey Fields in the opening round of the 2018 season.

 In June 2021, Hicks was delisted by the Greater Western Sydney, after playing 20 games over four seasons.

 In June 2022, after not playing in the 2022 (A) AFL Women's season when she played and coached with Macquarie University, Hicks was re-drafted by Greater Western Sydney ahead of the 2022 (B) AFL Women's season.

+In December 2023, Hicks was traded to Richmond.

+On 22 October, Hicks announced her retirement from AFLW.

 Cricket

 Hicks plays club cricket at Sydney Cricket Club in Sydney.

 In the 2015 female national championships Hicks represented the NWS/ACT, scoring 151 runs (18.9 ave) and taking seven wickets (19.3 ave).
 As a result she was later selected in the Australian under 18 squad that same year.
 She was also invited to the Cricket Australia under 18 talent camp.

 She has since played for the ACT Meteors in the Women's National Cricket League and the Sydney Sixers in the Women's Big Bash League.